 - finally, the captain will stop the boat at a specified place … which is when you bring your loved one out to pop the question.

-The most beautiful bridges of Paris (across the Seine River) to propose on
+The most beautiful bridges of Paris (across the Seine River) for marriage proposals:

-As you know by now, it makes sense to broadly categorize Seine River bridges along the following two lines:
+As you might imagine by now, it makes sense to broadly categorize Seine River bridges along the following two lines:

 - Pedestrian-only bridges (a.k.a.
 Passerelle) vs. bridges where pedestrians share the bridge with cars.